 Depart for your overnight flight to Keflavík and upon arrival transfer to our hotel in Reykjavík.
 Take a guided overview of the old town, including Hallgrímskirkja Cathedral.
 Or choose to explore the Blue Lagoon and soak in the geothermal waters.

 We make our way up the beautiful and remote east coast of Ellesmere Island.
 Cruise along scenic Smith Bay bordered by a steep wall of mountains and tumbling glacial ice.
 Search for polar bears on the ice from the ship’s deck and go ashore to hike or kayak in picturesque surroundings.
-The next day, enter Bachanan Bay, and turn into Alexandra Fjord to reach Skraeling Island with the hope of finding artifacts from Inuit cultures.
+Our flexible itinerary includes a stop at Skraeling Island, where archaeological evidence shows that the Norse once traded with the native Inuit here.
+Alternatively, we might go for a Zodiac cruise in Makinson Inlet, where tidewater glaciers tumble down to the sea.
 (B,L,D daily)

 On these two days we explore to 80ºN and hopefully beyond if the ice allows, encountering sparkling icebergs and experiencing the sense of adventure that comes with venturing into rarely explored waters.
 Enjoy the ship’s amenities including the spa and observation deck, and listen to talks from our experts and National Geographic photographer.
 (B,L,D daily)

-Today we are back in familiar waters, stopping at Uummannaq, where a collection of mummies dating back to 1475 was discovered in 1972 and featured on the cover of National Geographic magazine’s February 1985 issue.
-(B,L,D)
+Today we are back in familiar waters, stopping at Qilakitsoq, where a collection of mummies dating back to 1475 was discovered in 1972 and featured on the cover of National Geographic magazine’s February 1985 issue.

 After breakfast, disembark in Kangerlussuaq.
-Fly by private charter to Reykjavík, where we check in to either the Grand Hotel or Island Hotel.
-(B,L,D)
+Fly by private charter to Reykjavík, where we check in to the Grand Hotel.

 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
 The expert featured below will be part of the expedition team on the date noted.